Please note that the existing school review policy and guidelines are under review and will be updated during Term 4, 2023.

 Schools due to participate in a review are advised around September the previous year.
-Principals are advised that a reviewer has been allocated to their school in the term before the review.
-A full-day training session is also available for principals and SEILs participating in a review.
+Principals are advised of their school reviewer in the term before the review.

-All elements of school review are undertaken in the .
-The outcomes of the review, including the four year goals, targets and Key Improvement Strategies, are pre-populated into a draft SSP in SPOT for completion by the school.
+The PRSE is undertaken in the .
+The outcomes of the review, including the 4 year goals, targets and key improvement strategies, are pre-populated into a draft SSP in SPOT for completion by the school.

 Detailed guidance and links to tools and resources to support schools through this process, including undertaking the PRSE and links to information about the VRQA minimum standards requirements, are provided in the School Review Guidelines in the .

 Reviewed 31 August 2023